On the validity of pre-trained transformers for natural language processing in the software engineering domain: Background on Transformers

 NLP is a broad field composed of various disciplines such as computational linguistics, machine learning, artificial intelligence, computer science, and speech processing \cite{eisenstein}.
 Modern NLP models have a variety of applications, including text classification, NER, machine translation, sentiment analysis, and natural language generation.
 In recent years, transformer models, e.g., BERT~\cite{devlin-etal-2019-bert}, BART~\cite{Lewis2020}, ALBERT~\cite{Lan2020ALBERT}, RoBERTa~\cite{liu2019roberta}, GPT-3~\cite{brown2020language}, and Switch-C~\cite{fedus2021switch} established themselves at the state-of-the-art of NLP within the general domain.
 Since the focus of our article is on the validity of transformer models within the SE domain, we avoid an in-depth technical discussion of the underlying neural network architectures of these models and refer for this to the literature instead~(e.g., \cite{Tunstall2021}).
 Instead, we outline the concept of such models on a high level in natural language without mathematical details.

 Transformers can be described in a single sentence: they are \textit{sequence-to-sequence} networks with \textit{self-attention}.
 Now we only need to understand what the highlighted aspects mean.
 A sequence-to-sequence network takes as input a sequence and generates a new sequence of the same length.
-For NLP, the input sequence is usually a tokenized text, possibly augmented with additional tokens, e.g., to represented classes.
+For NLP, the input sequence is usually a tokenized text, possibly augmented with additional tokens, e.g., to represent classes.
 The input sequence is then encoded, such that each input token is represented by a numeric vector, which means that we have a sequence of vectors through these embeddings.
 This transformation relies on the self-attention, which means that the tokens are not considered in isolation, but together.
 Consider this paragraph: the self-attention would consider this whole paragraph at once and, for each word, model how the \textit{contextual meaning} depends on all other words in the paragraph.
 This is shown in Figure~\ref{fig:self-attention}.
+The figure shows, e.g., that the meaning of ``bug'' is strongly influenced by the words ``not'' and ``feature'', and that the meaning of ``s'' is defined by the apostrophe.
+Thus, there is no fixed meaning of each word and the meaning depends on the context: ``bug'' actually means ``not bug'' or ``feature'', ``s'' is only a contraction of ``is''.